Prepubertal hypertrichosis: Vaccination

 In 2020, a case study reported that a Caucasian child developed two patches of hypertrichosis at the sites of vaccine injection for Diphtheria-Tetanus-acellular Pertussis-poliovirus (DTPa-IPV) and chicken pox.
 After the vaccines were given, the child had developed erythema, swelling, and itch at the two sites, and the hypertrichosis was reported 6 months later.

 Cast application

 Several case studies have reported hypertrichosis in children after the application of casts.
 One study done in 2012 identified a significant number of cases of hypertrichosis in a group of 117 patients, ages ranging from 3 to 91 years old after application of casts.

 Psychological impact

 People with prepubertal hypertrichosis can experience widespread hair growth all throughout the body that can become prominent during childhood.
-The impact that prepubertal hypertrichosis can have on the individual as well as their family can be difficult, although it is important to note that there are a variety of possible treatment options for these individuals in regards to removing hair.
+The impact that prepubertal hypertrichosis can have on the individual as well as their family can be difficult, although there are a variety of possible treatment options for these individuals in regards to removing hair.
 In addition to cosmetic treatments, it is also important to consider psychological care as individuals with the condition may be struggling with their mental health due to their appearance.